LanesG/scripts/README.md

 done
 ```

-Note: You have to put the `grep` command in quotes in order to get all results and not only the last one.
+Note: You have to put the `grep` command in quotes in order to get all results and not only the first one.

 ## true
 ```bash